 In the future, most native XML databases will probably support XQuery from the W3C.

-XUpdate, from the XML:DB Initiative, is an XML-based language.
+Other databases have proprietary update strategies, from simply replacing or deleting the existing document to modifications through a live DOM tree to proprietary update languages.
+XUpdate, from the XML:DB Initiative, has been implemented by several native XML databases, most notably eXist.
 It uses XPath to identify a set of nodes, then specifies whether to insert or delete these nodes, or insert new nodes before or after them.
-XUpdate has been implemented in a number of native XML databases.

 Virtually all native XML databases support transactions (and presumably support rollbacks).
 However, locking is often at the level of entire documents, rather than at the level of individual nodes, so multi-user concurrency can be relatively low.
 Whether this is an issue depends on the application and what constitutes a "document".
 For example:

 A document is a chapter of a user's guide and writers edit chapters.
 Document-level locking is unlikely to cause concurrency problems, as two writers updating the same chapter at the same time is unlikely.

 A document stores all of the data about a company's sales leads and salespeople enter new sales lead information.
 Document-level locking is likely to cause concurrency problems, as the chances of two salespeople updating lead information at the same time is fairly high.
 Fortunately, this can be at least partially solved by creating one sales lead document per prospective customer.